-Drag the second track to roughly the right place using the Time Shift tool .
+Drag the second track to roughly the right place using its Clip-handle drag-bar.
 Do not worry about getting the position too precise at this stage as we will adjust the position later.
 For crossfading two music tracks, an overlap of around 5 seconds is usually suitable, though sometimes a much shorter, or longer crossfade may sound better.
 How long the crossfade transition lasts is largely a matter of personal taste.

 Align tracks more precisely